hectorcanto/docker_exercises/lesson_4/ex1.md

 - paste everything together in `ex1.conf`
 - use a volume to replace your ex1.conf into `/etc/nginx.nginx.conf` inside the container
 - mount the file ex1_web.html into the right file at `/var/www/` inside the container

-- launch the container again and copy the content of localhost:8888 in `ex1_solution.md`
+- Launch the container again and copy the content of localhost:8888 in `ex1_solution.md`

 **Part 3**